Are you interested in KONE as a corporate business or a career opportunity?Corporate site

 Johnson is also fully aware of the scope of renewal of buildings in urban centers.
 “Lifespan of elevators in China is a lot shorter than other industrial countries, because the usage is very high,” he says.
 “For many years, they under-elevated buildings.
 So a 24-story building had only 2 elevators and they were over-used,” he notes, drawing comparison to a 24-story building today, which has at least 3-4 elevators.
 The aging Chinese equipment opens doors for growth in KONE’s maintenance and modernisation verticals.

 In addition to urbanisation and urban renewal, the rise of the middle class is another key driver of growth in China.
 As standards of living rise, so do people’s expectations of having better equipped homes.
 The ripple effect of these trends lead to an increase in the number of elevators with improved services.

 KONE is optimistic about the road ahead in China, despite a slowdown in the country from previous high rates of economic growth.
 In 2015, the first time in over a decade, the Chinese new equipment market declined.
 But to tide over the slump and continue being the leading company in China, KONE is investing heavily in its product competitiveness, service capabilities, technology, and most importantly, in training its workforce.
 Its strong dual brand strategy – KONE and Giant KONE – coupled with widespread network works in its favor too.

-Despite challenging market conditions, KONE received several impressive orders such as China Zun, Lanzhou International Commercial Trade Center, and Gaosu Binhu Time Square, among others, in China.
+Despite challenging market conditions, KONE received several impressive orders such as CITIC Tower, Lanzhou International Commercial Trade Center, and Gaosu Binhu Time Square, among others, in China.
 This explains why Johnson’s team has an action-packed Friday.